Skip to main content

 Heard it through the grapevine

-Yes, I heard it through the grapevine that there's a winery in Capiz.
+Yes, I heard it through the grapevine that there's a vineyard in Capiz.
 But it slipped my mind because so much was going on, what with the holidays.
 Then suddenly my PA sent me a short post about it and off we went to see the fruit associated with Bacchus thriving in tropical shores.

 We got there on the last hour of the last day.
 Actually, the person in charge of the mini vineyard was about to close for the day and for the season but saw us coming and let us in.
 He also gave us a tour and talked about the grapes grown in the vineyard.